 Let’s Dive Deeper into the Question of Duplicate Content

 But that’s the short answer.
-Having a better idea of duplicate content, how it impacts SEO, and its causes can help you further optimize the websites you work with.
+Having a better idea of duplicate content, how it impacts SEO, and its causes can help you further optimize the websites or web pages you work with.

 When websites became popular, the focus was primarily on the design and a paragraph or two about the business.
 This is when duplicate content issues became rampant.
-People didn’t know what to write and they were simply told to put content on multiple pages to allow for better search results (search engine rankings).
-Thus, they just duplicated content (e.g. substantive blocks of content), which resulted in a duplicate content penalty from Google.
-It not only hurts a website’s ranking, it damages the company’s brand.
-Identical content can show up not only on a website, but on different URLs from the same company.
-To avoid the temptation of duplicate content, it’s beneficial to have unique or authoritative content.
+People didn’t know what to write and they were simply told to put a piece of content on separate pages to allow for better search results (search engine rankings).
+Thus, they just duplicated content or duplicate versions of a page (e.g. substantive blocks of content), which resulted in a duplicate content penalty from Google.
+It not only hurts a website’s ranking, it damages the company’s brand and user experience.
+Identical content of the original article can show up not only on a website, but on different URLs from the same company.
+To avoid the temptation of duplicate content, it’s beneficial to have unique, high-quality, or authoritative content.
 It’s easy to write this type of content if the author is an expert on the subject (or company).
 The expert is the original source of the content.
 When a website is published on the internet or a page is updated, a Googlebot will crawl over the page(s), indexing keywords as well as alt tags and meta tags (meta robots).
 Duplicate content can easily appear in these tags.
-When a Googlebot sees the robot.txt, file it will not crawl a page, which can prevent duplicate copy.
-However, some could use this to get around using duplicate content by blocking the page from the bot.
+When a Googlebot sees the robots.txt, file it will not crawl a page, which can prevent duplicate copy.
+However, some could use this to get around using duplicate unique content by blocking the page from the bot.

 Today, anyone can build a website using a content management system, such as WordPress and Drupal.
 Content has become “king” on websites today.
 There is more pressure for it to be authentic without duplication.
 Visitors do not want to see duplicate pages; they want to see content that is customized for each page, such as the About and Blog pages.
 The homepage does not give everything away about the company anymore; it merely gives an overview of the site.